seqeralabs/docs/multiqc_docs/modules/qualimap.md

 See the [relevant section of the documentation](http://multiqc.info/docs/#hiding-columns) for more detail.

-In addition to this, it's possible to customise which coverage thresholds calculated by the Qualimap BamQC module _(default: 1, 5, 10, 30, 50)_ and which of these are hidden in the General Statistics tablewhen the report loads _(default: all hidden except 30X)_.
+In addition to this, it's possible to customize which coverage thresholds calculated by the Qualimap BamQC module _(default: 1, 5, 10, 30, 50)_ and which of these are hidden in the General Statistics tablewhen the report loads _(default: all hidden except 30X)_.